jorgegarciarey/copilot-demo/README.md

-# Activate GitHub Copilot using Nodejs and .NET Core
+#aa Activate GitHub Copilot using Nodejs and .NET Core

 Demo project for running labs to evaluate Copilot viability